seanp97/Titan/readme.md

 NOTE:

-"views/" does not have to be added in as the get function will check for both.
+"views/" does not have to be added in the argumebt as the get function will check for both.
 The following example will also work.

 	Router::get('/', 'home.php');
 	Router::get('/about', 'about.php');